This fact sheet is for information only. You should get legal advice about your personal situation.

 - The credit provider didn’t consider how you would pay the final balloon payment on a car loan.

-- The lender added you as a co-borrower but the loan was actually for someone else.
+- The lender added you as a co-borrower but the credit was actually for someone else.
 If you were experiencing family violence of any form, read our fact sheet about Financial Abuse and Family Violence for information and options.

 What to do if you received credit that was unsuitable